uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_ML_method.rst

 The cross-validation performs the grid search over the parameters if any of the parameters is specified as a list of potential values.

-An example specification for logistic regression without cross-validation (log_reg), logistic regression with cross-validation (log_reg_cv) would be:
+An example specification for support vector machine without cross-validation (my_svm), and support vector machine with cross-validation (my_svm_cv) would be:

 .. indent with spaces
 .. code-block:: yaml

   ml_methods:
-    log_reg: # the name of the method which will be used in the specification to refer to the method
+    my_svm: # the name of the method which will be used in the specification to refer to the method
-      SimpleLogisticRegression: # class name of the method
+      MySVM: # class name of the method
         penalty: l1 # parameters of the model
       model_selection_cv: False # should there be a grid search and cross-validation - not here
       model_selection_n_folds: -1 # no number of folds for cross-validation as it is not used here
-    log_reg_cv: # the name of the next method
+    my_svm_cv: # the name of the next method
-      SimpleLogisticRegression: # class name of the method
+      MySVM: # class name of the method
         penalty:	# parameter of the model
           - l1 # value of the parameter to test
           - l2 # another value of the parameter to test